mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Fixes

-* We fixed an issue where edits to descriptions through the Catalog UI were not saved
+* We fixed an issue where edits to descriptions in the Catalog UI were not saved.

 ### May 11th, 2023